alexsixdegrees/AP-Computer-Science-Study/chapter-two.md

 ### Static Methods

-static methods can use static variable in its code rather than pricate instance variable.
+static methods can use a static variable in its code rather than a private instance variable.

 ```java
 public static double getInterestRate()